LoopKit/loopdocs/docs/browser/prepare-app.md

 It is now time to edit the availability of your app on Apple Vision Pro.
 If you skip this step, you will get an annoying email telling you Apple Vision Pro is not supported by your app.

-* First click to return to the main [App Store Connect](https://appstoreconnect.apple.com/apps){: target="_blank" }.
+* First click to return to the main [App Store Connect](https://appstoreconnect.apple.com/apps).
 In the message section labeled **iOS Apps on Apple Vision Pro**, click on "Edit Availability", highlighted by the red rectangle in the graphic below.

     ![Edit Availability for Apple Vision Pro](img/apple-vision-pro.png){width="600"}
     {align="center"}